 Edit Windows Page File

-If you do have to ever change the Windows page file size you can do so by
+If you do have ever to change the Windows page file size, you can do so by

 Step One: You will right-clicking the start button